PatilShreyas/Blog/_data/blog/2020-10-02-devops-ify-android-libraries-with-github-actions-and-package-registry🚀.md

           prerelease: false
 ```

-* Once the GitHub release is created we’ll upload library artifact to the release.
+* Once the GitHub release is created it will upload library artifact to the release.

 ```yaml
       - name: Upload Simple Library AAR 🗳